-Next expected launch: Pennsylvania.
+Next expected launch: Pennsylvania or West Virginia.
 As a late arrival, WynnBet still doesn’t have a presence in all existing iGaming states, and may launch in those before new markets open.
-Pennsylvania would be the obvious next step for the company, followed perhaps by West Virginia unless it chooses to skip that small state and wait for a bigger market like Illinois to open.
+It has market access to both Pennsylvania and West Virginia and has signaled that it intends to launch in both, so it’s now simply a matter of which happens first.

 It’s very hard for smaller casinos to compete in the US right now because major brands have their foot on the gas when it comes to marketing.
 A new and expanding market means the top dogs are shoveling money onto the fire in the name of customer acquisition, and smaller operators can’t match their rate of spending.

 Even so, new brands are popping up, and international ones are making their first appearances in the US on a fairly regular basis.

 To date, the most common place for new brands to appear is New Jersey.
 It has relatively affordable licensing and a generous limit of five brands per retail casino partner, allowing a theoretical maximum of 45 to operate.
 As a result, there are roughly 30 brands operating in the state at the moment, many of which are fairly new.

 The following are the most recent casino brands to launch in the US market.

 Bally’s is an old name, but a new online casino.
 The company formerly known as Twin River Worldwide Holdings acquired and took on the Bally’s name as well as the Bally’s Atlantic City casino in 2020.